eriklarsen4/ggplot-scripts/Binomial-Heatmap/Binomial-Heatmap-Script.md

 ## Environment Prep

-Note that code can be sectioned and condensed with the ‘Alt + O’ command.
+Note that code can be sectioned and condensed with the `Alt + O` command.

 List of packages for this script: